Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Our vets prescribe these instructions because they are what is necessary for our horses to recover fully, and if we don't follow them, our horse may not return to its full potential.

-A rehab facility is a place that is set up specifically to effectively meet the needs of a sick or injured horse.
-They provide things like stall rest, cold hosing, wrapping and medicating multiple times a day.
-They also typically have a small turn out area like a round pen as well so that when the time comes, your horse can be eased back into normal turnout in a small space so they don't hurt themselves.
+A rehab facility provides things like stall rest, cold hosing, wrapping, and medicating multiple times a day.
+They also typically have a small turn-out area like a round pen as well so that when the time comes, your horse can be eased back into normal turnout in a small space so they don't hurt themselves.

 There is no shame in not having the time to dedicate to your horse's recovery.
 Most horse owners work full-time jobs to pay for their horse habit, which puts obvious limitations on their time.